Welcome to your Artificial Intelligence course

 Foundation year semester one activities

-Study Skills and Data Analytics I: This module is designed to introduce you to the world of academia and provide you with the skills that you will need to successfully read for your degree, and also complete assignments effectively first time!
+• Study Skills and Data Analytics 1: This module is designed to introduce you to the world of academia and provide you with the skills that you will need to successfully read for your degree, and also complete assignments effectively first time!
 You’ll be working on building up your research and writing skills to help you through your university journey.
 In particular you will learn how to approach assignments and to undertake literature reviews and reflective reports at university level.

-Computer Systems and Data: In this module, you'll start by learning the basics of communication principles and setting up a small network using industry-grade equipment.
+• Computer Systems and Data: In this module, you'll start by learning the basics of communication principles and setting up a small network using industry-grade equipment.
 You'll then dive into cybersecurity, learning to identify attacks and threats, understand data privacy, and protect users and organizations.
 With both theory and hands-on practice, you'll gain a well-rounded knowledge that's crucial for the tech world.
 Get ready for an exciting and practical journey into networking and cybersecurity!

-Programming and Artificial Intelligence: In the first few weeks, you'll learn how to solve problems by analysing them and creating simple applications.
+• Programming and Artificial Intelligence: In the first few weeks, you'll learn how to solve problems by analysing them and creating simple applications.
 We'll introduce you to programming concepts and help you build solutions with different interfaces.
 You'll also get a glimpse into the fascinating field of artificial intelligence (AI), using voice assistants as a fun example.

-Throughout your University journey you will be supported by a specifically assigned academic mentor, as well as a team of module tutors who will always be on hand to help you with whatever you need!
+Throughout your university journey you will be supported by a specifically assigned academic mentor, as well as a team of module tutors who will always be on hand to help you with whatever you need!
 You also have a dedicated course leader, who you can always turn to if you have any concerns or need anything at all!

 Foundation year pre-learning

-Read news articles around digital technologies to get an idea of the latest ideas and innovations.
+We recommend you read news articles around digital technologies to get an idea of the latest ideas and innovations.
 Consider how technology supports day to day processes and how data is collected, stored and analysed.

-The following are useful:
+The following resources are useful:

 Tips and activities